 The Bach Elgar Choir is Hamilton's renowned concert choir and a leader in Canadian choral music.
-The ensemble performed its first concert in 1905 and since then has become essential to musical life in the region.
-The BEC has several firsts to its credit, including the North American premiere of Verdi's Requiem and the Canadian premiere of Mahler's Symphony #2.
+The ensemble was founded by conductor Bruce Carey as the Elgar Choir, and performed its first concert in 1905.
+In its early years, the choir had a regional reputation, performing frequently with the Cleveland Symphony Orchestra and the Toronto Symphony.
+Merging with the Bach Choir after the Second World War, the ensemble toured extensively, commissioned works, and performed with international stars.
+The BEC has several firsts to its credit, including the North American premiere of Verdi’s Requiem and the Canadian premiere of Mahler's Symphony #2.

 Alexander Cann is a conductor, accompanist, and music teacher.
 Since 2009 Cann has been Artistic Director of the Bach Elgar Choir.
 In this time the choir has placed a focus on the major works of Bach, developed a diverse program of opera choruses, and broadened its repertoire of choral/orchestral masterworks.
 With Cann, BEC has produced carefully constructed programs designed to appeal to audiences, presenting great music in an entertaining and thoughtful way.